codeforkjeff/dbt-sqlite/README.md

 A [SQLite](https://sqlite.org) adapter plugin for [dbt](https://www.getdbt.com/) (data build tool)

-This is an experimental plugin.
 Please read these docs carefully and use at your own risk.
 Issues and PRs welcome!

 ## The Use Case